Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 ### Design Patterns

 This is a relatively advanced topic in software engineering.
 You should practice the other aspects before perfecting this one.
 The main issue in object oriented programming is to guide the flow of information in development.
-Objects are "too" versatile and there is a big risk of misusing the freedom given in object oriented languages, transforming development to a resolution of ["dependencies hell"](https://en.wikipedia.org/wiki/Dependency_hell).
+Objects are "too versatile" and there is a big risk of misusing the freedom given in object oriented languages, transforming development to a micro-management resolution of ["dependencies hell"](https://en.wikipedia.org/wiki/Dependency_hell).

 A good principle is the one of [GRASP](https://en.wikipedia.org/wiki/GRASP_(object-oriented_design)).
-It is based on the "information expert": each class has to be constructed to be responsible of a certain element of the calculation, which has to be simple as possible, and have all the ingredient to compute it.
+It is based on the "information expert": each class has to be constructed to be responsible of a certain element of the calculation and have all the ingredient to compute it.
+The key is to have this element of calculation as simple as possible, but complete.
 In this way you reduce the coupling between elements and increase the cohesion within an element.

 [Design patterns](https://en.wikipedia.org/wiki/Software_design_pattern) is a term introduced in the famous book "Design Patterns: Elements of Reusable Object-Oriented Software".
-The authors are amicably called "Gang of Four" (GoF).
+The four authors are amicably called "Gang of Four" (GoF).
 Design patterns are typical structures that get often repeated in code architecture of object-oriented software.
 They are part effective recipes part community standards.
-That, their use helps boil down a code in elements with defined behaviour, that other programmer can recognize and use to understand your design.
+Their use helps boil down a code in elements with defined behaviour, that other programmers can recognize and use to understand your design.

-Moreover, I don't find most of the patterns useful in scientific calculations.
-However, might be convenient to learn:
+The number of possible patterns is very large, e.g. there are dozens of different methods to initialize an object.
+Personally, I don't find most of the patterns useful in scientific calculations.
+However, few of those are staple to reasoning schemes and many use-cases, and therefore might be useful to learn:

 - Builder and Factory method, to initialize your objects.
 - Adapter and Decorator, to distribute information within the objects.